 Absent insight: Completely convinced that hoarding-related beliefs and behaviors (pertaining to difficulty discarding items, clutter, or excess.

-Well, I think insight into human nature, coupled with an intense desire to help people, and an ability to stay focused and organized better than most qualifies a Professional Organizer.
-I and my team also have a love of decorating and making things beautiful in any space we enter.
-We can see that any room no matter what mess can be wonderful and functional, just as there is always sun above the clouds.
+Professional Organizers are the hands on people that want to help if someone does start to care about their environment.
+If someone is unsafe or intensely uncomfortable most of us want to help in some way.
+Organizers have an insight into human nature, coupled with an intense desire to help people, and an ability to stay focused and organized better than most.
+They can see that any room no matter what mess there is can be wonderful and functional, just as there is always sun above the clouds.
 Professional Organizing services are a great fit for the immensely disorganized crowd of folks out there, as long as they let them in.
 Also the best organizers have the ability to see the big picture and the small details to bring a real mess into long-term clarity.

 But again why is it important to invade a clutter bugs world and insist they become organized?
 The number one reason is safety.
 There are safety codes developed by cities, the fire department and neighborhoods that realize that hoards of stuff can be deadly.
 We all have heard the stories of people burning up in their own demise.
 The homes I have been in where crazy amounts of random stuff, piled as high as the ceiling and wide as the house, without even a path to walk through is not only sad, but an intense fire hazard.
 Homes known to the fire departments across the world, that have immense clutter, are avoided during fire emergencies.
 The fire department keeps track of such homes and they know that it is a death trap.
 Fire personnel will not go in when there is a fire, if it is that dangerous.
 Adult protective services will remove elderly people who create mausoleums in their houses due to hazardous falls and dangers.
 Some of the safety hazards of clutter are: